Use Kalshi promo code CBSSPORTS for $10 bonus by trading on UFC 328, Chimaev vs. Strickland on Saturday

 UFC 328 trading preview

-UFC 328 features two championship fights, something rarely seen on one card, making this one of the most exciting UFC events of the year.
-Both also feature first-time champions having their first title defenses, culminating with the 32-year-old Khamzat Chimaev defending the middleweight belt against Sean Strickland in the main event.
-Strickland, 35, was the middleweight champion in 2023, but he lost his first title defense and is 1-2 in championship bouts over his UFC career.
-The veteran fighter is 30-7 as a professional, though, and he looks to hand Chimaev his first loss.
-Chimaev is 15-0 (9-0 in the UFC) and defeated Dricus Du Plessis by unanimous decision for the title at UFC 319 in August.
+Khamzat Chimaev isn't only fighting to defend his title, he's competing to preserve his undefeated record as the 32-year-old enters 15-0 professionally, including 9-0 in the UFC.
+Chimaev is a tough one to gameplan for because he can win in a variety of ways, with four UFC wins by submission, three by decision and two by KO/TKO.
+He defeated Dricus Du Plessis by unanimous decision to win the title at UFC 319 in August, and Du Plessis defeated Sean Strickland twice in championship contests.
+Strickland, 35, looks to win his second middleweight title on Saturday.
+Despite being 30-7 as a professional, Strickland is 2-2 over his last four fights, with both losses coming in title fights against Du Plessis, and 5-4 over his last nine contests.

-While Chimaev vs. Strickland features two fighters in their 30s, the flyweight title features young up-and-comers with the 24-year-old champion Joshua Van taking on Tatsuro Taira (26).
-Van (16-2) defeated Alexandre Pantoja via TKO at UFC 323 in December after the former champion injured himself less than a minute into the contest.
-Tatsuro Taira also fought on that card, defeating Brandon Moreno by TKO to improve to 18-1 overall and 8-1 in the UFC.
+Before Chimaev vs. Strickland, Joshua Van aims to prove that his TKO victory over champion Alexandre Pantoja at UFC 323, where Pantoja suffered an early injury, was no fluke.
+Saturday marks Van's first title defense, and it certainly won't be an easy one going against the 26-year-old Tatsuro Taira, who is 18-1 overall and 8-1 in the UFC.
+Van, 24, is 16-2 overall and 9-1 in the UFC.

-For UFC trading, Chimaev is priced at $0.82 per share to win, while Strickland is priced at $0.19 per share to pull off the massive upset for the middleweight title.
-In the flyweight title bout, Van is priced at $0.41 per share to win, while the market favors the challenger with Taira priced at $0.61 per share to win.
-Saturday also features a matchup of top-five-ranked heavyweights in the UFC.
-For that contest, No. 2-ranked Alexander Volkov is priced at $0.62 per share to win, while fourth-ranked Waldo Cortes-Acosta is priced at $0.40 per share to win.
+For UFC trading, Chimaev is expected to retain, being priced at $0.80 per share to win, while Strickland is priced at $0.20 per share to pull off the massive upset for the middleweight title.
+However, for the flyweight belt, the market indicates a new champion's arrival: Taira is priced at $0.58 per share to win, compared to Van priced at $0.42 per share to win.
+Saturday also features a matchup of top-five-ranked heavyweights in the UFC, and for that contest, No. 2-ranked Alexander Volkov is priced at $0.56 per share to win, while fourth-ranked Waldo Cortes-Acosta is priced at $0.44 per share to win.
 Trade UFC 328 at Kalshi with the latest Kalshi promo code CBSSPORTS to receive your $10 bonus after a $10 trade here:

 Responsible risk management